tkim/emsx_api_doc/source/faq.rst

 	real-time data vs. EMSX API or reference data service.

 * Should I open and close sessions as needed?
-	Yes but typically opening and closing a session is expensive for both the client's application and for Bloomberg back-end and thus unnecessary for most designs.
+	No, typically opening and closing a session is expensive for both the client's application and for Bloomberg back-end and thus unnecessary for most application designs while using EMSX API.

 * Why can I not subscribe using ticker and fields like other APIs?
 	The EMSX service only allows users to subscribe to their own Orders and Routes (placements).
 Most